 The approved integrity algorithms for IPsec connections are HMAC-SHA256, HMAC-SHA384 and HMAC-SHA512.
 However, if using AES with Galois/Counter Mode as the encryption algorithm, it can also be used for authentication purposes.
 In such cases, the integrity algorithm should be configured as NONE.
-Note, taking into account projected technological advances in quantum computing, HMAC-SHA256 will not be approved for use beyond 2030.
+Note, for interoperability and maintainability reasons, HMAC-SHA256 will not be approved beyond 2030.

-Control: ISM-0998; Revision: 5; Updated: Mar-22; Applicability: NC, OS, P, S, TS; Essential Eight: N/A

-AUTH\HMAC\SHA2\256\128, AUTH\HMAC\SHA2\384\192, AUTH\HMAC\SHA2\512\256 or NONE (only with AES-GCM) is used for authenticating IPsec connections, preferably NONE.
+Control: ISM-0998; Revision: 5; Updated: Mar-22; Applicability: NC, OS, P, S, TS; Essential Eight: N/A AUTH_HMAC_SHA2_256_128, AUTH_HMAC_SHA2_384_192, AUTH_HMAC_SHA2_512_256 or NONE (only with AES-GCM) is used for authenticating IPsec connections, preferably NONE.